No items found.

 3. Group size and dynamics

-Adapt your choice based on the group's size and existing relationships among other group members..
-Smaller groups might thrive with intimate discussions or creative expression activities.
-Larger groups might benefit from structured activities like group discussions or polls.
+Adapt your choice based on the group's size and existing relationships among other group members.
+Smaller groups might thrive with intimate discussions or creative expression activities, while larger groups might benefit from structured group activities, like group discussions.

 4. Accessibility and engagement

 Ensure the selected activity is accessible to all participants irrespective of abilities or comfort levels.
-Prioritize engaging activities that resonate with your group and spark meaningful participation.
+Prioritize engaging activities that resonate with other members of your group and spark meaningful participation.
 Consider your group's composition and choose inclusive activities that foster a safe space for everyone to participate.

 5. Utilizing feedback and iteration